 Dr Charcot, the famous French explorer, visited Guernsey last week, renewing old friendships with Sarnians.
-Interviewed Dr C said he left St Malo at 4 o’clock on Thursday afternoon in the exploration ship The Pourquoi Pas? on a three month visit to Greenland for scientific research work.
+Interviewed Dr Charcot said he left St Malo at 4 o’clock on Thursday afternoon in the exploration ship The Pourquoi Pas? on a three month visit to Greenland for scientific research work.
 The learned and intrepid doctor, who does not seem to have aged at all during the past 20 years, was wearing the small red symbol rosette of Officer Grande Croix Legion d’Honneur.

 ‘You know,‘ he added, ‘I cannot pass Guernsey by on my way, for I love your little island and its people.
 And I was just wondering why I had not yet see, my friend of the Guernsey Evening Press.’

 Accompanying Dr Charcot were several young scientists.
 Dr Charcot speaks English with perfect fluency.'